johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.2 Advanced Airport Operations.md

 6. Make your radio calls
 	1. [[Non-Tower Radio Communication Examples]]
 	2. Remember, some aircraft don't have radios
-7. Landing at a non-towered airport requires extra vigilance-- it's the Wild West.
+7. Landing at a non-towered airport requires extra vigilance-- it can be the Wild West.
 	1. Reminder of safety considerations from [[SOLO.13 Normal and Crosswind Approaches and Landings]] ([[Wake Turbulence]], [[FAR 91.113 Right-of-Way Rules|Right-of-Way Rules]], [[Runway Incursion]], awareness of other operations, etc)
 8. On the ground, be vigilant and use the radio to broadcast your movements
 9. Departing the traffic pattern and airport